 There are different ways to earn money from this type of app.
 Usually, the best-known ones are by selling data (your data).
 Other ways are by donations (like Wikipedia) or by selling different consulting services like Neil Patel did with UberSuggest in the beginning.

-Some of the founders are offering an app for free at the beginning, just to create a large database of users.
-After that they introduce a subscription model, with low prices, once the app is part of an entire process.
+Some of the founders are offering an app for free at the beginning just to create an extensive database of users.
+After that, they introduce a subscription model with low prices once the app is part of an entire process.
 In this case, there is a lot of churn, but if you are happy with that, it could be a model.

 One last option that is also very spread among monetization options is the freemium model, where you have a free limited option, and if the users want access to different premium features that will make their life easier they have to pay for it.
 One product in this space is Hubspot.

 I am sure that there are a lot of other methods, but I believe these are the most known and used to generate apps earnings.

 There isn’t just one mobile app monetization strategy.
 Besides the ones mentioned above for free apps, there are a couple of options for paid apps as well.
 A complete list of the most popular monetization options, five of which we already mentioned before, is as follows:

 Collecting and selling data